Preview Days: May 6 – 8, 2026

 On View: May 9 – November 22, 2026

 Florentina Holzinger combines extreme physicality with theatrical precision to probe the limits of corporeal agency.
-Working across dance, performance, opera, and theatre, and critically engaging with their histories, the artist blends legitimised ‘high’ culture with pop and countercultural currents to unsettle the lines between spectacle and subversion.
-Her works experiment with endurance and moments of extremity—to make power legible at the level of the body.
-Elemental forces, such as water and bodily fluids, recur as material presence in her work and are used as agents that act upon bodies while implicating the audiences who witness them.
-SEAWORLD VENICE derives from this ongoing enquiry as a new work that enters into dialogue with Venice, a city defined by its entanglement with water, survival, and the consequences of human intervention.
+Working across dance, performance, opera, and theatre, and critically engaging with their histories, the artist blends legitimised “high” culture with pop and countercultural currents to unsettle the lines between spectacle and subversion.
+Her works experiment with endurance and moments of extremity to make power legible at the level of the body.
+SEAWORLD VENICE derives from this ongoing enquiry, entering into dialogue with Venice, a city defined by its entanglement with water, survival, and the consequences of human intervention.

 NOTES TO EDITORS